-Now that we are creating a lot of FPM packages, question of documentation and best practices starting to dictate our features.
+Now that we are creating a lot of FASTN packages, question of documentation and best practices starting to dictate our features.
 One thing I have struggled with is how to organize a package.

 Till a while back the only ergonomic way was to put everything into one single index.ftd file.
 We had to do single file else there would be a lot of import statements in each file.
 Also it interrupts the writing, if you are in the middle of a ftd file and decide to use a new component, you have to temporarily jump to the top of the file, add an import statement and then come back to your original place and use the component.